Uber in Mexico City is cheap, convenient, and safe.

-How Does Uber Work in Mexico City?
+How Does Uber in Mexico City Work?

 If you aren’t familiar with Uber, it’s an app that allows you to call a taxi, choose your pickup and drop off destination through your phone, and prepay for it using a credit or debit card (in Mexico you can also use cash, but I’ll discuss that later).

 Once you get into the vehicle, the driver will then navigate to the destination you’ve chosen.
 This is amazing because usually, with regular city taxis in Mexico City, they often don’t have meters on or navigation systems to get you where you need to be.

 You do not need to tip and in fact, my dad tried to give Uber drivers a tip when he was here and many would not accept it.

 How Much Does it Cost to Take an Uber in Mexico City?

-If you are going from Polanco or Condesa to the Centro Historico, it might cost up to 65 or 70 pesos, which is about $4.
+If you are going from Polanco or Condesa to the Centro Historico, it might cost up to 80 or 90 pesos, which is about $4.

 If you take an Uber from the airport to the city center, depending on what time of day it is, it can cost anywhere between 130 pesos and 200 pesos.
 That means the most you’ll spend is just over $10.